 It’s the perfect opportunity for your kids to uncover the wonders of nature as they learn to track wildlife, use a microscope, and interact with many fascinating creatures, from feeding sharks to petting sea turtles.

 Of course, you can also visit the Living Coast Discovery Center without plunking down for the day camps.
 With nearly ten different habitats and exhibits to choose from, including the Shark and Ray Experience, Eagle Mesa, and the Native Plant Gardens, the whole family can enjoy exploring the flora and fauna of the coastal ecosystems.

 The Turtle Lagoon is a particularly popular destination for the little ones.
 Here you can peek at giant green sea turtles from an underwater, face-to-face perspective.
 You can even feed the turtles for a small upgrade fee.

 3. San Diego Natural History Museum

-This fall, take advantage of a new season of special exhibit at the San Diego Natural History Museum, one of San Diego’s most popular museums.
-Known affectionately to the locals as the NAT, this educational institution offers several permanent exhibits alongside frequent rotating exhibitions that cover a wide range of topics.
+This fall, take advantage of a new season of special exhibits at the San Diego Natural History Museum, one of San Diego’s most popular museums.
+Known affectionately to the locals as the NAT, this educational institution offers permanent exhibits alongside rotating exhibitions that cover a wide range of topics.

-For one, their Fossil Mysteries exhibit showcases the rich paleontological history of the San Diego region while allowing visitors to interact with real archaeological tools.
+For one, their Fossil Mysteries exhibit showcases the rich paleontological history of the San Diego region.
+Visitors also get to interact with real archaeological tools.
 With a more modern focus, the Coast to Cactus in Southern California exhibit highlights the diversity of plant and animal life across the diverse ecosystems of the region.